Pay Online

 If a settlement was reached via a settlement agreement then this could be achieved within 2 to 3 weeks of the dispute.
 If ACAS early conciliation was required then this process can take up to 4 weeks from the point that ACAS is contacted.

-If it is necessary to defend a Tribunal claim then it may take 12 months or longer to reach a final hearing.
+If it is necessary to defend a Tribunal claim then it can take 2-3 years to reach a final hearing.
 This will largely depend upon the complexity of the case.

 Key Milestones